mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 - Creating a feed with the `scrape` property set to `true` might not return scraped content for the initial synchronization
 - Querying articles for both read/unread and removed statuses will not return all removed articles
 - Search strings will match partial words
+- OPML import either succeeds or fails atomically: if one feed fails, no feeds are imported

 # Behaviour of filtering (block and keep) rules